wp-plugins/demomentsomtres-wp-export/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-DeMomentSomTres Export was build because DeMomentSomTres|http://demomentsomtres.com had a customer with a very big blog that had to be imported without only the required attachment files.
+DeMomentSomTres Export was build because [DeMomentSomTres](http://demomentsomtres.com) had a customer with a very big blog that had to be imported without only the required attachment files.

 == Description ==

-DeMomentSomTres Export was build because DeMomentSomTres|http://demomentsomtres.com had a customer with a very big blog that had to be imported with all attachments.
+DeMomentSomTres Export was build because [DeMomentSomTres](http://demomentsomtres.com) had a customer with a very big blog that had to be imported with all attachments.

 This plugin introduces uses a modified version of the export procedure.

 Standard export procedure can be recovered unistalling or deactivating this plugin.

+== FAQ ==
+= I have activated the plugin and NOTHING happens = This pluguin ONLY modifies some elements in the internal processes of WordPress Export so no apparent changes will be seen by the users.

+Go to Tools > Export and use it.

 == Installation ==